facebooktwitterpinterest

 St George In The East C Of E Church St George In The East C Of E Church 2 km Amazing architecture by Hawksmore.
 Pepper pot tower.
 It was bombed during the war and...

-The Norwegian Church & Seamans Mission The Norwegian Church & Seamans Mission 2 km We rehearsed for a play at the Church and the team there were INCREDIBLY HELPFUL AND ...
+The Norwegian Church & Seamans Mission The Norwegian Church & Seamans Mission 2 km They have the best Christmas Fair, good food, bakedd goodies, delicious mulled wine, ...

 St Botolph without Aldgate St Botolph without Aldgate 3 km The church is from around 1720 and has a stunning piece of Georgian stained glass and...